wilbobraggins/magara/README.md

 ## What is Mağara?

-Mağara is a platform where college and university students find a house with ease.
-Important difference between other housing application, universities can install their on-premises servers, so they will not pay money to stupid installation, upgrade or uninstall fees.
-So, you have two chance to use Mağara.
+Mağara is a platform where college and university students can find accommodation with ease.
+Mağara's key difference from other housing applications is the ability for tertiary institutions to install a local and customized instance on their servers.
+This saves institutions from paying exorbitant installation, maintenance and uninstall fees.

+There are two versions of Mağara:
-1. Use our self-hosted version
+1. Our self-hosted version
 2. Download and install on your on-premises server

 ## Codebase